itsnorbertkalacska/Contacts-App/README.md

 # Contacts App

-A contact management app build with React and Redux.
+A contact management app built with React and Redux.

 - `yarn`
 - `yarn start`